 Buying a home can be both exciting and stressful.
-You go from pre-approval, to finding the right home, and once you get through the initial purchase agreement and lending estimate your brain might already be buzzing with information overload.
+You go from pre-approval to finding the right home, and once you get through the initial purchase agreement and lending estimate your brain might already be buzzing with information overload.

-A good lending team like the trusted pros at EPM will make sure you understand all the terms of your loan, and you have the right information, advice, and documentation you need to feel prepared before the underwriting process begins.
+A good lending team like the trusted pros at EPM will make sure you understand all the terms of your loan, and that you have the right information, advice, and documentation you need to feel prepared before the underwriting process begins.

 Your lending officer and underwriter will take you to that finish line, and get your loan Clear to Close.
 But you aren’t quite finished yet.
 We‘re sharing the final steps you will likely go through before you get those shiny keys to your new home.

 Once you’ve been through the above steps, and you’ve had your credit history, debt load, appraisal etc… all evaluated to meet the lender’s guidelines, and all tax, title, insurance, and closing requirements have been met.
 Your loan will be identified by your underwriter as Clear to Close.